 Appropriate receptor locations may be either at the property line of the parcel on which the facility is located or at the location of use or inhabitance on adjacent property.
 The solid waste regulations require the measurements of sound levels be at the property line.
 The most conservative approach utilizes the property line.
 The property line should be the point of reference when adjacent land use is proximal to the property line.
-Reference points at other locations on adjacent property line and the reference point would not be impaired by noise, i.e., property uses are relatively remote from the property line.
-The location of the facility should be described in a narrative as well as depicted on a map.
+Reference points at other locations on adjacent properties can be chosen after determining that existing property usage between the property line and the reference point would not be impaired by noise, i.e., property uses are relatively remote from the property line.
+The location of the facility should be shown on a map in relation to each potential receptor.
+Any future expansion should be described in a narrative as well as depicted on a map.
 The map and narrative should also include the distance of the operation to each point of reception including the distance at the point in time when an expanding operation will be closest to the receptors.